 The Cancer Research Interns Summer Program (CRI SP) provides high school seniors, undergraduate, graduate, and medical students the opportunity to complete a paid summer internship within the NCI intramural research program or select offices within the NCI extramural program.
 Within the NCI divisions, candidates will have the ability to explore opportunities in basic and clinical research, cancer epidemiology and genetics research, cancer control science, as well as global health.

 NCI is committed to training the next generation of scientific leaders, and it is crucial that these scholars reflect the diversity of the population we serve.
 We strongly encourage individuals from underrepresented populations in biomedical research to submit applications.
-The Cancer Research Interns Summer Program (CRI SP) is a sub-program of the NIH Summer Internship Program (SIP).
+The Cancer Research Interns Summer Program (CRI SP) is not a sub-program of the general NIH Summer Internship Program (SIP).
 Summer interns have an opportunity to spend their summer working side-by-side with some of the leading scientists in the world and to learn more about cancer research conducted within the intramural research program.

 Why choose NCI for a Summer Internship?

-CRI SP serves to provide a research opportunity to those with limited or no previous research experience.
-CRI SP will also provide travel support for students who meet the financial eligibility criteria.
 NCI offers a research environment that is second-to-none in quality of science and mentoring and provides a strong hands-on research experience.
-Within the research environments, you will find that you will meet with your mentor, research group and branch/division frequently.
+Within the research environments, you will find that you will meet with your mentor, research group and branch/division on a regular basis.

 CRI SP Timeline

-• Application Cycle Opens
+- Application Cycle Opens

-• Application Due Date
+Nov 1, 2024 - Application Due Date

-• Program Start Date
+Apr 1, 2025 - Program Start Date

-• Spend up to 12 weeks conducting research side-by-side with the nation's best researchers
+- Spend up to 12 weeks conducting research side-by-side with the nation's best researchers

-• Participate in a variety of summer activities including summer intensives, preparing for college or graduate/professional school, wellness activities, and more
+- Participate in a variety of summer activities including summer intensives, preparing for college or graduate/professional school, wellness activities, and more

-• Present your research at the NIH Summer Poster Day
+- Present your research at the NIH Summer Poster Day

-• Meet other students from across the U.S.
+- Meet other students from across the U.S.

 Learn more about the research